Countdown timer

 • • HIS322 is offered in 2024 Term 4 (Oct-Dec) pending sufficient student enrolment.

-• • This course is offered as an in-person course at the EarthDiverse Centre in Hamilton, New Zealand, live-streamed via Zoom if you live elsewhere, and as video recordings of the live sessions if you cannot attend the regularly scheduled class.
+• • This course is only offered as a live-streamed course via Zoom, and as video recordings of the live-streamed sessions if you are unable to attend the live Zoom sessions.

 Date & Time:

-• • If you live outside of New Zealand and wish to Zoom in to our live class sessions, check the nearest local Time Zone equivalent below:
+• • If you live outside of New Zealand and wish to Zoom in to our live-streamed sessions, check the nearest local Time Zone equivalent below:

 Time Zone equivalents: